 I knew it was time to work on a project that I felt mattered in my heart.
 My passion is wildlife, the environment and helping save the planet for the next generations to come.
 So my dad and I joined forces to create The Wildlife Defenders.
 A photo essay which documents the efforts of those who dedicate their lives to protecting endangered species from extinction.

 I’m thankful to still hold that deep love for imagination today, for creating new worlds and capturing the limitless beauty in our own.
-I truly believe by capturing that one, fleeting instance in time it can give life to moments that last forever.
+I believe by capturing that one, fleeting instance in time it gives life to a moment that can last forever.